slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-its-gradient.md

 %}

 ### Summary
 As you can see the softmax gradient <strong>producers an nxn matrix for input size of n</strong>.
-Hopefully you got a good idea of softmax and its implementation.
-Hopefully you got a good idea of softmax's gradient and its implementation.
+Hopefully, you got a good idea of softmax and its implementation.
+Hopefully, you got a good idea of softmax's gradient and its implementation.
 Softmax is usually used along with cross_entropy_loss, but not always.
-There are few instances like "[Attention]".
+There are few a instances like "[Attention]".
 More on [Attention] in a much later article.
 But for now, what is the relationship between softmax and cross_entropy_loss function.
 This will be illustrated in the next article.

 [extsoftmax]: https://eli.thegreenplace.net/2016/the-softmax-function-and-its-derivative/
 [softmax]: https://github.com/slowbreathing/Deep-Breathe/blob/0c61d509643cd9abce816a9db388708fe3dc642f/org/mk/training/dl/common.py#L18-L38